rubynl/2023-march.railsgirls.nl/src/privacy-policy.md

 If you have agreed to receive communication about a waiting list for the event, when a spot opens up, we will reach out to you if you've been chosen from the waiting list.
 If you have agreed to receive communication about future updates, we will contact you when a new event is scheduled.

+If you sign up as a coach and agree to publicly list your name on the website, we will add your name to the coaches section once the coach selection is made.

 After the event we may also reach out with a feedback form.
 This information will be collected anonymously.